Catalog of Federal Domestic Assistance (CFDA) Number: 84.116M.

 Purpose of Program: The purpose of this program is to provide grants or enter into cooperative agreements to improve postsecondary education opportunities by focusing on problem areas in postsecondary education or approaches to improve postsecondary education.

-Invitational Priorities: For FY 2009, these priorities are invitational priorities.
-Under 34 CFR 75.105(c)(1) we do not give an application that meets these invitational priorities a competitive or absolute preference over other applications.
+Invitational Priority: For FY 2010, this priority is an invitational priority.
+Under 34 CFR 75.105(c)(1) we do not give an application that meets this invitational priority a competitive or absolute preference over other applications.

-Projects that support exchanges between Brazilian universities and U.S. minority-serving institutions in order to increase the participation of underrepresented minorities in the program.
+Projects that support exchanges between Brazilian universities and U.S. minority-serving institutions to increase the participation of underrepresented minorities in the program.